PradipDhage4545/RBC-bank-customer-churn-Analysis/README.md

 # RBC-bank-customer-churn-Analysis
-made customer churn analysis on Royal Bank of Canada and made Reports and Dashboard
+I made customer churn analysis on Royal Bank of Canada data and made Reports and Dashboard using Power bi